A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Signatures of BSM Physics in and improved sensitivity via multi-dimensional likelihood fits

-Rather than the traditional method of extracting angular asymmetries in bins of $q^2$, and then providing these as inputs to a theory-based fitting package~\cite{Altmannshofer:2021qrr,Alguero:2021anc,Hurth:2021nsi,Ciuchini:2021smi} that determines $\delta C_i$, we now fit directly for $\delta C_i$ using 4D unbinned likelihood fits to $q^2$, $\cos{\theta_\ell}$, $\cos{\theta_K}$, and $\chi$ with $\delta C_i$ as a free parameter.
-Fig.~\ref{fig:dc9mm} shows the distribution of $\delta C_9$ resulting from pseudo-experiments performing such multidimensional fits repeatedly, assuming for now that $\delta C_9=0$ to check the sensitivity.
+Rather than extracting angular asymmetries in bins of $q^2$, and then providing these as inputs to a theory-based fitting package~\cite{Altmannshofer:2021qrr,Alguero:2021anc,Hurth:2021nsi,Ciuchini:2021smi} that determines $\delta C_i$, we fit directly for $\delta C_i$ using 4D unbinned likelihood fits to $q^2$, $\cos{\theta_\ell}$, $\cos{\theta_K}$, and $\chi$ with $\delta C_i$ as a free parameter.
+For example, Fig.~\ref{fig:dc9mm} shows the distribution of $\delta C_9$ resulting from about 2000 pseudo-experiments performing such multidimensional fits repeatedly, assuming for now that $\delta C_9=0$ to check the statistical sensitivity.
 According to the fit results the real and imaginary parts of $\delta C_9$ can be constrained with a standard deviation of 0.15 and 0.35, corresponding to 3 and 7 \% of SM $|C_9|$, respectively.
 This is a substantial improvement over the traditional analysis method.
 The pull distributions demonstrate that the obtained fit uncertainties meet expectations.
 The mitigation of form factor uncertainties is discussed below.

 To further test the fit procedure we generate samples with the BSM physics contribution $\delta C_9=-0.87$ and repeat the multidimensional fits.
 The fit extracts the real part of the BSM contribution correctly with 8 and 10 standard deviation significance for the di-muon and di-electron modes, respectively.
 The imaginary part is consistent with zero and its uncertainty roughly matches to the SM fit results, albeit a small number of samples show relatively large deviation from zero.
 The fitted Wilson coefficient distributions obtained in the pseudo-experiments are shown in Appendix~\ref{app:figs}.